Skip to content

 Philosophy

-Here is what happens when you point an AI agent at a codebase without context: it pattern-matches the nearest file.
-It finds something that looks similar, copies the pattern, and bolts on new code wherever it lands.
+Point an AI agent at a codebase with no context and it pattern-matches the nearest file: finds something similar, copies the pattern, bolts new code wherever it lands.

 Structure before code

-Before the AI writes a single line, it gets the architecture.
-Dependency maps.
-Module boundaries.
-Data flow diagrams.
-A CLAUDE.md file that explains how the system is organized and why.
+Before the AI writes a line, it gets the architecture: dependency maps, module boundaries, data flow, and a CLAUDE.md that explains how the system fits together.

-This flips the entire dynamic.
-Instead of the model asking "what file looks similar?", it asks "where does this change belong in the system?".
-That is a fundamentally different question, and it produces fundamentally different code.
+So instead of asking "what file looks similar?", the model asks "where does this change belong?".
+A different question, and a different answer.

 Boundaries prevent coupling

-Boundaries are not just documentation.
-They are guardrails for AI behavior.
-A well-drawn boundary in your architecture doc is worth a hundred lint rules.
-The model internalizes it as a constraint, not an afterthought.
+A boundary in the architecture doc is worth a hundred lint rules.
+The model treats it as a constraint, not an afterthought.

 The codebase IS the prompt

-Your file structure, your naming conventions, your module organization.
-All of it is a prompt.
-Every time an AI agent reads your code to make a change, it is being "prompted" by how you have organized things.
+Your file structure, naming, and module organization are a prompt.
+Every time an agent reads the code to make a change, how you organized it does the prompting.

-This is the insight most people miss.
-They optimize their prompts in ChatGPT but ignore the biggest prompt of all: the codebase itself.
-Clean structure is not just good engineering.
-It is prompt engineering.
+Most teams tune their prompts and ignore the biggest one: the codebase itself.
+Clean structure is not just good engineering, it is prompt engineering.

 Without architecture context